PoCInnovation/Workshops/ai/Understand_neural_networks/Readme.md

 ## Step 0 - Setup

-Please refer to the [SETUP.md](./SETUP.md) file.
+Please refer to the [SETUP.md](./SETUP.md) file for instructions.

 ## Step 1 - The beginners guide

-### in this workshop :
+### In this workshop, you will :

-✔️ You will be able to understand the different concept of AI
+✔️ Understand the different concepts of AI

-✔️ You will discover all the based component of a neural-network and understand it
+✔️ Discover the basic components of a neural network and how they work

-✔️ In bonus you will create your own model of recognition number
+✔️ As a bonus, create your own number recognition model

 ## Conclusion

 Well done !
-You've accomplished a lot with neural-netwok, and there is so much more to discover.
+You've accomplished a lot with neural networks, and there is so much more to discover.
 Hope you enjoyed the workshop !

 ## Authors